Coaching Honors ...

 Outstanding Nittany Lions Coached ...

-Patrick Ebel is in his second year overseeing the Nittany Lion throws contingent, following a highly successful campaign in 2012-13, which was highlighted by three USTFCCCA First Team All-America finishes.
+Patrick Ebel is in his third year overseeing the Nittany Lion throws contingent, following a highly successful campaign during his first two years with Penn State.

 Ebel wasted no time in making a mark in the Penn State record books, leading then-junior Will Barr to a record-setting indoor season in the 35-lb weight throw.
 Barr set and reset the Penn State standard in event on a total of five occasions, ending the season with a lifetime-best toss of 69-11.75 (21.33) at the NCAA Indoor Championships.
 Barr's PR effort was good for sixth place at the NCAA meet, where he became the Nittany Lions' first All-America finisher in the event since 1998.